Thursday's Scottish Gossip

 Hibs striker Harry McKirdy says he is "starting to feel like a footballer again" after the 26-year-old underwent surgery on a heart issue.
 (Edinburgh Evening News)

-Celtic are one of only three British teams to have made a net profit on transfers since 2014 - and £15m of their £33m total over the last 10 seasons has come in a cash-laden 2023 for the Scottish Premiership champions.
+Celtic are one of only three British teams to have made a net profit on transfers since 2014 - and £15m of their £33m total over the last 10 seasons has come in a cash-laden 2023 for the Scottish champions.
 (Daily Record)

 Greenock Morton have revealed that they generated around £235,000 in gate receipts from their recent Viaplay Cup tie against Rangers "and it is a significant boost to the club's finances".
 (Glasgow Times)